 Tri Sigma was founded and built upon bonds of friendship and grew from those shared bonds, uniting and welcoming women into our sisterhood.
-Historically, there is evidence that membership was exclusive and not all women were considered for membership.
+Historically, there is evidence that membership was exclusive, and not all women were considered for membership.
 While we cannot change our past, we can influence our future.
 We know there is more we can do to ensure all women of every color and creed are welcome and embraced within Tri Sigma.
 Our world is evolving.
 Our members are evolving.
 Tri Sigma must evolve as well.

-We are leaning in, engaging in, and facilitating the hard conversations necessary to move Tri Sigma forward with care and concern for all our sisters.
+We are leaning in, engaging in, and facilitating the hard conversations necessary to move Tri Sigma forward with care and concern for all our members.
 Through these conversations, we continuously identify new opportunities to increase diversity and create inclusive and equitable environments where members can feel welcome, confident, and empowered to ignite change.

 PROJECTS AND INITIATIVES